mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 ### Requesting Segments and Recreating the TXO Set

-The PIBD portion of a the fast-sync process is outlined as follows:
+The PIBD portion of the fast-sync process is outlined as follows:

 1. [Determine the current horizon block](#determining-the-current-horizon-block)
 1. [Determine segment heights](#determining-segment-heights)